 Market share falls to record low

 There was more bad news for Rover in October when the September car sales were revealed.
-The company’s market share sank to 14.8 per cent in September, which meant that Austin Rover’s stake in the record-breaking UK market had declined, by 2 per cent to 16.2 per cent in the opening nine months of 1986.
+The company’s market share sank to 14.8% in September, which meant that Austin Rover’s stake in the record-breaking UK market had declined, by 2% to 16.2% in the opening nine months of 1986.
 And the market was still expanding.

 Soon afterwards, the unions accepted a two-year pay deal without the rancour and confrontation that had accompanied previous negotiations.
 This suggested that Graham Day sought the genuine co-operation of the workforce in an effort to turn Rover into a niche manufacturer, with the emphasis on quality not quantity, and that abrasive management techniques were to be a thing of the past.